 You can, of course, also bring your children to Germany, because if you or your spouse are entitled to live in Germany, your children under the age of 18 are also entitled to a temporary or permanent residence permit.

 If your children are citizens of a member state of the European Union (EU) or European Economic Area (EEA), they do not require a visa to enter Germany and can live and work in Germany without restriction.

-If your children are citizens of a country which is not in the EU or the EEA they will generally need a visa to enter Germany.
-If you and your spouse hold temporary resident permits for Germany, your children under 16 years of age will also receive a temporary resident permit to enable them to join you (Section 32 German Residence Act (AufenthG)).
+If your children are citizens of a country which is not in the EU or the EEA, they will generally need a visa to enter Germany.
+If you and your spouse hold temporary resident permits for Germany, your children under 16 years of age will also receive a temporary resident permit in order for them to join you (Section 32 German Residence Act (AufenthG)).
 If you are a single parent, you can also apply for a visa for your children.
 However, in this case you will need to obtain the consent of the other parent entitled to custody.